2019 Big Ten men's basketball tournament

 The 2019 Big Ten men's basketball tournament was the postseason men's basketball tournament for the Big Ten Conference of the 2018–19 NCAA Division I men's basketball season.
-The tournament returned to its more traditional Midwest roots as it will be held at the United Center in Chicago, Illinois.
+The tournament returned to its more traditional Midwest roots as it was held at the United Center in Chicago, Illinois.
 The tournament was held from March 13 through March 17, 2019.

 Michigan State defeated Michigan 65–60 in the championship game to win the tournament, marking the school's sixth tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament.

 Seeds

 All 14 Big Ten schools participated in the tournament.
 Teams were seeded by conference record, with a tiebreaker system used to seed teams with identical conference records.
 The top 10 teams received a first round bye and the top four teams received a double bye.
 Tiebreaking procedures remain unchanged from the 2018 tournament.